 And precisely that is the paradox: Because the Nordic countries have such a long history with coffee, they also tend to be consverative.

-The irony is that Nordic coffee is often put on a higher pedestal in these countries than back home.
+The irony is that Nordic coffee is often put on a higher pedestal in those newer markets than back home.

 My suspicion is that Danish and Scandinavian specialty brands are going to use their international recognition and branch out to new markets, just as Noma has done in the culinary world.
-Afterall, there are only around 21 million people living in the region.
+Afterall, there are only around 21 million people living in Scandinavia.

 I would be surprised if we don’t see more roasters follow in the heels of Norwegian brand Fuglen, and opening up roasteries in affluent parts of Asia in the coming years.